esetomo/Arktoon-Shaders/README.md

 # Features
  - Configurable toonlike shader.
  - Includes Opaque/Fade/AlphaCutout variations.
- - All variations are supported Lightprobe and Point lights.
+ - All variations are supported Lightprobe and Point lights(both PixelLight and Per-vertex Light!)
  - Customizable Shade color (or use other texture for shade)
  - Additional features (These are switchable and be optimized in shader code.)
    - Gloss